-Controlling Max with Commercial Devices
+Controlling Jitter with Commercial Devices

-Max has a rich set of user interface objects, but they are necessarily limited to wha tcan be done with a keyboard and mouse.
-Many times we need better control, such as the ability to change two parameters at the same time.
-For this, hardware is the only solutions.
-There is an amazing variety of controllers available, ranging from iPhone apps to sophisticated musical instruments1.
-It may seem impossible to learn to take advantage of them all, but most of these funnel the control signals through one of three protocols: MIDI, HID (Human Interface Device) or OSC (Open Sound Control).
+It's fun to build arduino contraptions to make our Jitter projects interactive, but sometimes the best option is to buy a controller.
+There is an amazing variety of controllers available, ranging from iPhone apps to sophisticated musical instruments.
+However, most of these funnel the control signals through one of three protocols: MIDI, HID (Human Interface Device) or OSC (Open Sound Control).